 When you’re getting seller financing through any kind of purchase-money mortgage, it’s usually because you have difficulty qualifying for financing elsewhere.
-Given that, the seller may ask for a higher down payment, interest rate, and more in closing costs.
+Given that, the seller may ask for a higher down payment, a higher interest rate and more in closing costs.

 The way the title works will depend on the type of purchase-money mortgage you agree to.
 If it’s a land contract, you don’t get the title right away, but it’s signed over once it’s either refinanced into a traditional mortgage or the final payment is made.
 If it’s a lease-purchase agreement, you get equitable title, but you have to buy at the end of the lease.

-The legal form for how they’re established will vary from state to state, so be sure to check local laws for the proper forms and consult an attorney if you have any questions.
+The legal form for how they’re established varies from state to state, so be sure to check local laws for the proper forms and consult an attorney if you have any questions.